 Answer: We have successfully generated Single Cell libraries from cryopreserved human and mouse cell lines and PBMCs.
 We expect some decrease in viability and cell recovery after thawing.
-This will primarily depend on the cell integrity.
+This will primarily depend on cell integrity.

-We expect at least 50% cell loss to occur during cryopreservation and thawing steps (and greater loss may occur with low numbers of cells); therefore the amount of cells that are frozen should be higher than the targeted cell recovery rate to account for cell loss.
+We expect at least 50% cell loss to occur during cryopreservation and thawing steps (and greater loss may occur with low numbers of cells); therefore the number of cells that are frozen should be higher than the targeted cell recovery rate to account for cell loss.

 For cell lines, we would recommend consulting our Demonstrated Protocol on Fresh Frozen Human-Mouse Cell Line Mixtures for Single Cell RNA Sequencing.